CMSC-23-1st-Sem-2022-2023/cmsc-23-project-SallySanban/README.md

 The following are the happy paths in the code (minimum 2) which are tested in `app_test.dart`:

-1. The user, when adding a task, should input valid information and after, the task should appear on the To Do List tab.
+1. The user, when logging in, should type their correct email and password, and if successful, the user's username, along with "Welcome back", should appear at the top of the screen.
-2. The user's username, along with "Welcome back", should appear at the top of the screen after they login.
+2. The user, when clicking on their profile, should be able to see their information at the top of the screen and a floating action button at the bottom of the screen.

 ## Unhappy Paths

 The following are the unhappy paths in the code (minimum 2) which are tested in `app_test.dart`:

-1. An error should appear when a user tries to change the status of a task that isn't theirs
+1. An error should appear when a user tries to change the status of a task that isn't theirs.
-2. The user, when on someone else's profile page, should not be able to delete a task
+2. The user should sign up with a password that's at least 8 characters with at least a number, a special character, and an uppercase letter, and a lowercase letter.

 # References